Doocey/tyne-time/src/content/posts/2014-10-27-sammy-ameobi-beginning-take-chance-tyneside.md

 ---
 title: Sammy Ameobi beginning to take his chance on Tyneside
-description: 'Sammy Ameobi came off the bench to score within a stunning seven seconds of the restart, prompting the question - has the talented winger finally arrived?'
+description: "Sammy Ameobi came off the bench to score within a stunning seven seconds of the restart, prompting the question - has the talented winger finally arrived?"
 author: Kevin Doocey
 type: post
 date: 2014-10-27T16:00:00+00:00
-excerpt: 'When Newcastle United scampered down the tunnel after a ridiculously poor first half showing against Tottenham Hotspur, Toon fans began to ask the question - what kind of gameplan did NUFC really..'
+excerpt: "When Newcastle United scampered down the tunnel after a ridiculously poor first half showing against Tottenham Hotspur, Toon fans began to ask the question - what kind of gameplan did NUFC really.."
 url: /2014/10/27/sammy-ameobi-beginning-take-chance-tyneside/
 categories:
   - Newcastle United News